Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/pubsub.md

 First, follow along the Google Cloud instructions to [Create a Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#before_you_begin).
 PubSub is enabled automatically in new projects.
 If this is not the case for your project, find it in [Marketplace](https://console.cloud.google.com/marketplace/product/google/pubsub.googleapis.com) and enable.

-#### PubSub topic for Hero Pixel syncs
+#### PubSub topic for HeroPixelsyncs

-Hero Pixel needs a topic in PubSub to write the data being streamed/synced from your data sources.
-If you already have a Topic into which Hero Pixel should stream/sync data, skip this section.
+HeroPixelneeds a topic in PubSub to write the data being streamed/synced from your data sources.
+If you already have a Topic into which HHeroPixelhould stream/sync data, skip this section.
 Otherwise, follow the Google Cloud guide for [Creating a PubSub Topic](https://cloud.google.com/pubsub/docs/admin#creating_a_topic) to achieve this.

 #### Service account

-In order for Hero Pixel to stream/sync data into PubSub, it needs credentials for a [Service Account](https://cloud.google.com/iam/docs/service-accounts) with the `Pub/Sub Editor` role, which grants permissions to publish messages into PubSub topics.
-We highly recommend that this Service Account is exclusive to Hero Pixel for ease of permissioning and auditing.
+In order for HeroPixelto stream/sync data into PubSub, it needs credentials for a [Service Account](https://cloud.google.com/iam/docs/service-accounts) with the `Pub/Sub Editor` role, which grants permissions to publish messages into PubSub topics.
+We highly recommend that this Service Account is exclusive to HHeroPixelor ease of permissioning and auditing.
 However, you can use a pre-existing Service Account if you already have one with the correct permissions.

 The easiest way to create a Service Account is to follow GCP's guide for [Creating a Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 Once you've created the Service Account, make sure to keep its ID handy as you will need to reference it when granting roles.
 Service Account IDs typically take the form `<account-name>@<project-name>.iam.gserviceaccount.com`